-Lowell CHC offers outpatient services for our patients seeking assistance with substance use disorders including office-based opioid addiction treatment (OBOT), with an emphasis on both medication-assisted treatment with the medications Suboxone (buprenorphine-naloxone) or Vivitrol (naltrexone).
+Lowell CHC offers outpatient services for our patients seeking assistance with substance use disorders through our office-based addiction treatment program (OBAT), with an emphasis on both medication-assisted treatment with the medications Suboxone (buprenorphine-naloxone) or Vivitrol (naltrexone).

 Programs & Services